saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 dose (e.g., 0.25 mL) is inadvertently administered to a person

 of doses.
-Children in this age group who require 2 doses for 2022–23 need 2 separate doses administered ≥4 weeks apart, regardless of the specific IIV4 used and volume given for each dose (see Children Aged 6 Months Through 8 Years: Number of Influenza Vaccine Doses) (Figure).
+Children in this age group who require 2 doses for 2022–23 need 2 separate doses administered ≥4 weeks apart regardless of the specific IIV4 used and volume given for each dose (see Children Aged 6 Months Through 8 Years: Number of Influenza Vaccine Doses) (Figure).